technosmarter/modern-blog-cms-in-php-and-mysql/README.md

 3. Extract zip file and upload on your server . <br>
 4. Create a database and open blog URL in your browser. <br>
 5. You will see an installation form.
 Fill up the details like - host , database name , database password and database username . <br>
-6. Create user and that's it .
-You can <a href="https://technosmarter.com/contact">contact</a> for instalation support for modern blog system in PHP.
+6. Create an admin user and that's it .
+You can <a href="https://technosmarter.com/contact">contact</a> for installation support for modern blog system in PHP.

 # Developer
 <a href="https://technosmarter.com">Techno Smarter</a>